 A great place to start…..

-I / we are so happy to be your parent.
-I / we need to work so hard to make you.
-I’m grateful that the donor helped us become a family!
+You are so precious to me and I'm so happy to be your Mum.
+I’m so grateful that the donors helped us become a family!

 This information was modified utilising content from the VARTA website www.varta.org.au